Speared/derpyai/README.txt

 Currently takes a bit of setup on the crawl server to work right
+    environment variables need to be set up for your server, username and password look at derpyai/login.py for details
-	server is hard coded to http://crawl.berotato.org:8080/#lobby at the moment you'll need to have a username/password on this server, and enter them into the login.txt file set the rc file for the latest version of crawl to have the settings in rc.txt
+	    you'll need to register a user on your chosen server for this to work too set the rc file for the latest version of crawl to have the settings in rc.txt

 Run derpyay.py to run the bot.
 Note that this project is in its early stages